sudorob0/sudorob0/README.md

 - 👋 Hi, I’m Robert Uhl
-- I have experiance with Python, Networking, IaC and CI/CD
+- I have experience with Python, Networking, IaC, and CI/CD
 - 👀 I’m interested in Linux, Docker, and Kubernetes
-- 🌱 I have a bachelors degree in computer science and the AWS Solution Architect Associate certification.
+- 🌱 I have a bachelor's degree in computer science and the AWS Solution Architect Associate certification.

 <!---
 sudorob0/sudorob0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.